cristidragomir97/bachelor_project/README.md

 ## Steps
 ### 1. Prepare the rosdiscover-extract-cxx volume

-Rosdiscover uses a C++ program to extract information from the source code of your ROS nodes.
-This is kind of like an external dependency.
+Rosdiscover uses a static analyzer program to extract information from the source code of your ROS nodes.
 It might seem like the rosdisover script is giving you correct output.
-But it will not be able to extract the correct information without this code.
+But it will not be able to extract the correct information without this crucial part.
 This program will be built inside a docker container and then the binaries will be made available trough a docker volume.
+Then it will be mounted and run from inside the docker container of the robot solution.

 #### 1.1 Build docker-llvm
 Build the [docker-llvm image](https://github.com/ChrisTimperley/docker-llvm) image.
 This will build the llvm compiler used to build `rosdicover-extract-cxx`.
 This might take a while.